Contents

 Parents should join communities that share the same interests, challenges, and views.
 This can offer a sense of comfort and bring its own advantages.
 Becoming a part of homeschooling groups and support networks for kids with dyslexia will allow families to have access to new information, resources, and new ways of learning.
 These groups often offer tips and a feeling of connection that becomes priceless when dealing with the distinct hardships of homeschooling a dyslexic child.

-Parents and teachers both play important roles in homeschooling.
-Consulting with educational therapists, special educators, and dyslexia experts will provide valuable support for homeschooled students with dyslexia.
+Parents and teachers play an important role in homeschooling .
+Consultation with educational therapists, special educators and dyslexia experts will provide valuable support for homeschooling students with dyslexia.

-Collaborating with specialists will help create customized strategies and interventions to meet the educational needs of dyslexic students.
+Collaboration with specialists will help develop individualized strategies and interventions to meet the educational needs of students with dyslexia.
 Professional consultation will assist with progress evaluation and adjusting the homeschooling curriculum.

-Check out Legacy Online School programs to find what you need:
+Check out Legacy Online School’s programs to find what you need:

 - Legacy Online School’s elementary school program sets the bar high.
 This is a quality education.
 We strive to ignite curiosity.
 We also strive to foster creativity.
 We offer a strong curriculum.
 We are assisted in this by qualified educators.